Ravenbrook/mps/contributing.rst

 Review
 ------

 The MPS is highly engineered and rigorously controlled in order to prevent defects.
 This approach has lead to an extremely small number of bugs in production since its first commercial use in 1997.

-There are a fairly large number of rules, both low- and high-level that your code must follow in order to be accepted.
+In order to be accepted your change must pass the `MPS review procedure`_ (proc.review_).
+To do so it must follow rules, both low- and high-level, that can be found in the `procedure directory`_.
 These rules are the result of continuous process improvement to prevent defects.
-Unfortunately, we do not have many of them published at present.

 We apologise if you find it frustrating that we do not accept your changes as they are.

 The style guide in guide.impl.c.format_ contains basic rules for style.

+.. _MPS review procedure: proc.review_
+.. _proc.review: procedure/proc.review.rst
+.. _procedure directory: procedure/
 .. _guide.impl.c.format: design/guide.impl.c.format.txt

 Licensing
 ---------

 Prior to the 2020-05 re-licensing of the MPS under the BSD 2-clause license, we required contributors to agree to the following contribution agreement, so that we could continue to commercially